 Indigo is a term that has evolved over time to describe people that have an intense yearning for change.
+We feel like we're here to do something big to make a difference.
+We might spend our whole lives trying to figure out what that is!

-Since this is not typically an easy way to identify an Indigo, a list of character traits were soon developed.
+Since this is not an easy way to identify an Indigo, a list of character traits were soon developed.

 There was still some confusion as often times people could identify with some of the traits but not all.